crazycodr/compare-iterator/README.md

 ```
 And then run composer install/update as necessary.

+# Supports

+Only PHP 5.5 or more can be supported due to the fact that key() can only return arrays starting with PHP 5.5!

 # Examples

 To use the PreviousCurrentIterator, just instanciate a copy with an array and foreach it!